 Be sure to proofread your custom label draft before you take it to the printer.
 Even though most printers will catch most typos and other errors, it pays to double-check before it goes to print.

-If you order adhesive labels, you’ll want to mount them on quality cardstock or foam board, commercially available at art supply shops under the brand name Fome-Cor, Wasted Talent points out.
+If you order adhesive labels, you’ll want to mount them on quality cardstock or foam board, commercially available at art supply shops under the brand name Fome-Cor.
 Then, cut the label carefully, using a ruler and craft knife to make sure it looks as precise as your artwork itself.
+Removable adhesive can be used so that walls are not damaged in any way, and no residue is left behind.

 Place Your Art Labels at Near Eye Level